Opostega salaciella

 Opostega salaciella is a moth of the family Opostegidae.
 It is found in Europe.

 The wingspan is about 10 mm.
 The forewings are white; sometimes an indistinct yellowish fascia towards apex, often entirely absent.
 Hindwings whitish-grey.

+A small snow-white moth.
+The first joint of the antennae is greatly expanded and forms an "eyelid" over the compound eye.
+The antennae is filamentous, light brown and about 4/5 as long as the forewing.
+The innermost, greatly expanded joint is snow-white.
+The head, forebody, and wings are all gleaming white.
+In the outer part of the forewing (where the wing fringes begin) there may be a faint, yellowish transverse stripe that does not reach all the way to the leading edge.
+The hind body is brownish-grey with a white tail tassel.

 The moths fly boldly towards dusk, and come freely to lamps, from June to July depending on the location.
+It prefers dry open habitats.